-Your Company has a large pool of experienced and skilled technical manpower
+Your Company has a large pool of more than 5,000 experienced and skilled manpower,

-with which your Company executes world-class high quality projects -
+which helps your Company to execute high quality projects qualities, which have

-The reputation of your Company as the one with favourable work environment that
+Your Companys reputation as the one with favourable work environment that

 respects individuals and encourages professional growth, innovation and superior

 performance, acts as a strong pull to attract new industry talent.
 Human resources

 work culture, effective communication, fair and equitable treatment and welfare of

 employees are significant employee value propositions, which help your Company to retain a

 pool of large number of highly engaged professionals and generate high level of trust

 amongst its employees.
-Your Company remains `employer of
+Your Company remains the employer of choice in the

 CORPORATE SOCIAL RESPONSIBILITY